 Psychiatrists or other physicians can prescribe medications for anxiety disorders.
 These doctors often work closely with psychologists, social workers, or counselors who provide psychotherapy.
 Although medications won't cure an anxiety disorder, they can keep the symptoms under control and enable you to lead a normal, fulfilling life.

-The major classes of medications used for various anxiety disorders are described below.
+The major classes of medications used for various anxiety disorders are described on the next pages.

 A number of medications that were originally approved for treatment of depression have been found to be effective for anxiety disorders.
 If your doctor prescribes an antidepressant, you will need to take it for several weeks before symptoms start to fade.
 So it is important not to get discouraged and stop taking these medications before they've had a chance to work.